SNodeC/snode.c/docs/ai/openai/codex/typed-api.md

 A failed `turn/completed` payload becomes `TurnFailed`; there is no separate `turn/failed` wire method in the current schema.

-Principal item variants are agent message, reasoning, command execution, file change, MCP/dynamic tool call, and web search.
+Principal item variants are user message, agent message, reasoning, command execution, file change, MCP/dynamic tool call, and web search.
+A user message retains its nullable client ID and complete content array as JSON; content entries are not flattened or restricted to currently known input variants.
 Item metadata carries item, thread, and turn identity when the notification or parent turn supplies it.
-Every item retains its raw item JSON. `Turn::itemsView` preserves the current `notLoaded`, `summary`, or `full` completeness marker and any future string; an omitted marker has the schema-defined `full` default.
+Every item retains its raw item JSON.
+`Turn::itemsView` preserves the current `notLoaded`, `summary`, or `full` completeness marker and any future string; an omitted marker has the schema-defined `full` default.

 Unknown notification methods become `UnknownEvent`.
 Unknown item discriminators become `UnknownItem`.
+Unknown items retain any valid common item ID plus the thread and turn IDs supplied by their notification or parent turn.
-A known notification with a malformed known payload also becomes `UnknownEvent` with `decodingError`.
-These values retain the raw method, params, and envelope and do not fail the connection.
+A malformed item-local field also degrades to `UnknownItem` with a `decodingError` when its object can still be retained; a malformed notification envelope becomes `UnknownEvent`.
+These values retain their original raw JSON and do not fail the connection.

 ## Server requests